mini-kep/parser-rosstat-kep/README.md

 Prepare tasks
 =============

-See [this tag](https://github.com/epogrebnyak/mini-kep/issues?q=is%3Aissue+is%3Aopen+label%3A%22edit+task+specification%22) for tasks requiring more specification.
+> See [this tag](https://github.com/epogrebnyak/mini-kep/issues?q=is%3Aissue+is%3Aopen+label%3A%22edit+task+specification%22) for tasks requiring more specification.

+Global config file with dates

 Add more parsing definitions:
   - [ ] see [#33 Add more variable definitions ](https://github.com/epogrebnyak/mini-kep/issues/33)